 Handrails along the way make the climb relatively safe, though you should keep a close eye on small children because of steep dropoffs along the entire route.
-The hike can be strenuous; taking your time as you climb can help you adjust to the thinner air at higher elevations.

 In winter, Moro Rock / Crescent Meadow Road closes with snow.
 Though ski trails lead to the parking area, the stairway is closed due to the danger of the icy or snowy steps.